 What’s more, if the person already has a passport, the U.S. government can revoke, restrict, or limit its use.
-(As a practical matter, however, they are currently unable to do that without having physical access to the person’s passport, such as during a renewal or a request for extra pages.)
+(As a practical matter, however, they are currently unable to do that without having physical access to the person’s passport, such as during a renewal.)

 How does the U.S. government find out who owes child support?

-The U.S. Passport Agency automatically receives information from a database kept by the U.S. Department of Health and Human Services (DHHS).
-The information in this database originally comes from county district attorney offices that work on child enforcement, which reports support amounts owed (“arrearages”) to DHHS through state or local child support agencies.
+The U.S. Passport Agency automatically receives information from a database list kept by the U.S. Department of Health and Human Services (DHHS).
+The information in this database originally comes from county district attorney offices that work on child support enforcement, which reports support amounts owed (“arrearages”) to DHHS through state or local child support agencies.

 How can you get (or reclaim) a U.S. passport if you owe child support?